simparator/sadecedeneme/README.md

 `content` The content of the file that will be displayed<br/>

-**Important note :** by default the `name` parameter of each video must end with *.txt* , you can change this behavior by configuring the code if you wish
+**Important note :** by default the `name` parameter of each textfile must end with *.txt* , you can change this behavior by configuring the code if you wish

 ### Image files